elunna/nerfhack-changelog/README.md

 * like likes can eat organic shields and cloaks when engulfing you (note: dragonhide scales are not edible for them)
 * merfolk were recolored to bright green
 * merfolk no longer steal items, they get more attacks and spawn with rustproof tridents or spears.
-* migos explode into poison gas clouds on death
+* migos explode into poison gas clouds on death and don't leave any corpses
 * migos are immune to poison gas.
 * migo drones and warriors are slightly lower level than in SLASH'EM.
 * monstrous spiders get a stunning gaze